 We’re exposed to loud noises every day, but when those noises are extremely loud, or we’re exposed to them over and over, they can cause what’s called noise-induced hearing loss.
 Now a new study sheds light on the role of zinc in NIHL, and possible ways to prevent it.
 It’s one of the most common causes of hearing loss—exposure to … Read More

-New Study Finds People Living in Rural Areas at Greater Risk of Hearing Loss
+Rural Populations at Greater Risk for Hearing Loss

 A new study has identified those who live in rural America at higher risk for hearing loss.
 Why?
 Probably because many in these areas work in industries that consistently expose them to loud noises, like agriculture, making prevention the best course of action.
 A study recently published in the journal Lancet Regional Health-Americas, is one of the first to estimate … Read More